School District of Manatee County closed to students until end of March | East County | Your Observer

 State directs school districts to close due to coronavirus concerns

-The School District of Manatee County's schools will be closed to students until March 30.
+The School District of Manatee County's schools will be closed to students until March 30, and Out-of-Door Academy will close its campuses in Lakewood Ranch and Siesta Key through April 3.

 Richard Corcoran, the Florida commissioner of education, has directed school districts across the state to close for two weeks as a result of concerns regarding the coronavirus.

-As of March 13, the district is unaware of any coronavirus cases in the schools.
+As of March 13, the district and ODA are unaware of any coronavirus cases in the schools.

 The school district will extend spring break, which is from March 16 to March 20, an additional week to meet the state's requirements.